CeciliaSG/pp1_cocktail_evening/README.md

 | Tablet   | n/a    |  Good |
 | Laptop  | Good      |    Good |

+#### Accessability Testing

 - Color contrast testing
   The site was checkedfor colour contrast with [Coolors.co](https://coolors.co/).
 No issues were found.
+- The site was manually checked for aria-labels.
+One label was missing, on the rsvp-form-button on the rsvp-page.

 - The website was viewed on a variety of devices such as Laptop and iPhone 10.